bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

 ## Login

-Log into the API Services Portal with your IDIR account.
+Log into the API Services Portal with your IDIR account:

 ``` linenums="0"
 gwa config set host api.gov.bc.ca